WALEXXY/MS365-ProjectTasks/Use Case 3 Solution.md

 - Click Done
 - Go back to Solutions > Data Lifecycle Management > Policies > Retention Policies (To see the policy newly created)

+## 2. Enabling Archiving in Exchange Online
+Archiving moves older emails to a separate mailbox instead of deleting them.

+## Steps to enable archiving in Exchange Online for *Sholz Financials*:
+- Sign in to the Exchange admin center (EAC)
+- Navigate to Recipients > Mailboxes.
+- In the list of mailboxes, select the user mailbox/shared mailbox (Sholz Financials)
+- On the flyout pane, select Others > Manage mailbox archive:
+- On the Manage mailbox archive pane, Enable ‘Mailbox archive status’ > Save.
+- Go back to Recipients > Mailboxes (To see that Archive status for Sholz Financials is now active)